Transporting Experimental Results with Entropy Balancing: Introduction

 \section{Introduction}

 In a randomized controlled trial (RCT), the population from which the sample is collected, the \textit{trial population}, often differs from the population of interest, the \textit{target population}.
-This scenario becomes problematic when the true causal effect is heterogeneous, implying the existence of effect modifying covariates -\textit{effect modifiers} - which alter the average treatment effect.
+This scenario becomes problematic when the true causal effect is heterogeneous, implying the existence of effect modifying covariates - \textit{effect modifiers} - which alter the average treatment effect.
 If the distribution of the effect modifiers is different in the trial and target populations, the average treatment effect observed in the trial will likely differ from what would be observed within the target population, limiting the conclusions that can be drawn from an otherwise well-designed study.
+It is worth noting that effect modifiers are specific to the scale of the target estimand.
+Throughout, we will refer to effect modifiers as variables that modify the average treatment effect which we will define later on.

-The recent literature on the subject is divided into two scenarios determined by the nature of the trial and target populations, and the desired causal estimand.
+The recent literature on the subject of transportability is divided into two scenarios determined by the nature of the trial and target populations, and the desired causal estimand.
 If the trial population is nested within the target population, we can extend the results of an RCT using a sample from the target population in a process called \textit{generalizability}.
 If the target and trial populations are subpopulations drawn from some super population, then the problem is one of \textit{transportability}.
 Figure \ref{generalize} provides a diagram relating the data to the corresponding populations in both the generalizeability and transportability problems.
 Note that for generalizability, the trial population is a subpopulation of the target population, while in transportability the target and trial populations are not nested.
 We will discuss the difference between these two scenarios in more detail in Section \ref{assumptions}.
 The work herein, however, will focus primarily on the issue of transportability.